| | East

 of available talents without any direct Borough Council support are

+remarkable by any standards.
 West Lothian Whilst authorities are understandably

 proud of their youth orchestras’ outstanding performances, it